Zulaikha1207/ML-in-E-commerce/README.md

 ## Ecommerce Classifier

 ### Description
-The Ecommerce Classifier is a Python-based machine learning project that predicts the category of products on an e-commerce platform.
+The Ecommerce Classifier is a supervised machine learning project that predicts the category of products on an e-commerce platform.
 The logistic regression model uses product titles, reviews, and ratings as input features to classify products into predefined categories.

 ### Features
 - Data Integration: Product data and review data are integrated and variations in column order and misspelled categories is taken care of